U.S. News Rankings

 Students interested in outdoor activities are only steps away from many recreational opportunities in Southern Appalachia, including boating, water skiing, snow skiing, white water rafting, fishing, and hiking.
 Milligan College’s athletic programs have won more than 40 conference titles and made more than 40 national tournament appearances during the past decade.
 Notable alumni of the college include former NBA head coach Del Harris and Congressman David Davis.

 |School mission and unique qualities (as provided by the school):|

 MILLIGAN COLLEGE is a Christian liberal arts college in Northeast Tennessee, educating men and women as Christian servant-leaders.
-A unique comprehensive Humanities program and strong core curriculum are complemented by specialized training in more than 25 majors and three master's degrees.
+A unique comprehensive Humanities program and strong core curriculum are complemented by specialized training in more than 25 majors and four master's degrees.
 The College's "Servant-Leader Experience" provides opportunities for student leadership development, career counseling services, internship opportunities, student scholarships, faculty development and mentoring, and interdisciplinary programs.
 Milligan graduates are serving in leadership positions around the globe and are often pursued by top graduate schools.
 To learn more, visit www.milligan.edu.

 |School type||private, coed college|

 |Religious affiliation||Christian Churches/Churches of Christ|

 When applying to Milligan College, it's important to note the application deadline is August 1.
 Scores for either the ACT or SAT test are due August 1.
 The application fee at Milligan College is $30.
 It is selective, with an acceptance rate of 67.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |Application deadline||August 1|